-When you apply for Medicaid, the agency will launch a 5-year look-back, in which they review your finances for the 60 months preceding your application date to determine whether you have attempted to qualify for Medicaid and avoid paying for care out of pocket by gifting or transferring financial assets.
-If the agency uncovers a gift or asset transfer that violates Medicaid rules, you could incur significant and costly Medicaid transfer penalties.
+When you apply for Medicaid, the agency will launch a 5-year look-back, in which they review your finances for the 60 months preceding your application date.
+This process is in place to prevent fraudulent use of Medicaid funds by individuals who can otherwise afford to pay out-of-pocket expenses for long-term care.
+If the agency uncovers a gift or asset transfer that occurred within the look-back period, you could incur a significant Medicaid transfer penalty.

-You can’t avoid the Medicaid 5-year look-back, but can you avoid Medicaid’s 5-year look-back penalties?
+You can’t avoid the Medicaid 5-year look-back, but what about Medicaid’s 5-year look-back penalties?
 Not always, but it is possible in some cases.
 If you are facing a transfer penalty due to the 5-year look-back, we strongly recommend retaining legal counsel for advice.

 Addressing Medicaid’s 5-Year Look-Back Penalties